OWASP/www-project-mobile-app-security/index.md

 <img align="right" style="padding: 10px;" width="250px" src="assets/images/mastg-cover.png" />

-The OWASP MASTG is a comprehensive manual for mobile app security testing and reverse engineering.
-It describes technical processes for verifying the controls listed in the [OWASP Mobile Application Verification Standard (MASVS)](https://github.com/OWASP/owasp-masvs).
+The OWASP MASTG is a comprehensive manual for mobile appplication security testing.
+A fundamental learning resource for both begginers and professionals covering a variety of topics from mobile OS internals to advanced reverse engineering techniques.

+It also provides an exhaustive set of test cases to be used for verifying the controls listed in the OWASP MASVS, including all relevant guidance and detailed information about the technical processes, techniques and tools.

 <br>